-Taiwan Legal: What Does ROC Law Say about Taiwan?
+Taiwan Legal: What Does International Law Say About Defending Taiwan?

 Multipolarity, Civilizations and Universality in International Law